-Prior to registering for classes the student is responsible to go online to www.pensacolastate.edu, click on "SpyGlass," to view "Degree Audit."
+Prior to registering for classes the student is responsible to go online to www.pensacolastate.edu, logon to their SpyGlass, account to view their Degree Audit.
 To be eligible to use federal or state aid for which they may otherwise be eligible, the student should register only in courses as indicated on the Degree Audit that count toward fulfilling the requirements for graduation in their declared program of study.
+When registering for courses, the student should consult the Catalog page for the program of study to see information regarding proper course sequencing.
+For Direct Loan eligibility the student must be registered in at minimum six credits in courses required for their primary program of study.
+Students on an approved appeal (Financial Aid Probation) must follow the written conditions concerning their enrollment in order to be eligible for their reinstated federal aid.
 Federal and state financial aid may be awarded to students who meet these enrollment requirements.